Bringing Down the House (book): Controversy

-Boston Magazine and Boston Globe articles
+Boston magazine and Boston Globe articles

 In its March 2008 edition, Boston magazine ran an article investigating long-lingering claims that the book was substantially fictional.

 The Boston Globe followed up with a more detailed story on April 6, 2008.

 Though published as a factual account and originally categorized under "Current Events" in the hardcover Free Press edition, Bringing Down the House "is not a work of 'nonfiction' in any meaningful sense of the word," according to Globe reporter Drake Bennett.
 Mezrich not only exaggerated freely, according to sources for both articles, but invented whole parts of the story, including some pivotal events in the book that never happened to anyone.

 Disclaimer and leeway

 The book contains the following disclaimer:

 The names of many of the characters and locations in this book have been changed, as they have certain physical characteristics and other descriptive details.
 Some events and characters are also composites of several individual events or persons.

 This disclaimer allows broad leeway to take actual events and real people and alter them in any way the author sees fit.
-But Mezrich went further, in both articles say.